Bellarmine College of Liberal Arts

 • Hispanic Scholarship Fund

-HSF empowers families with the knowledge and resources to successfully complete a higher education while providing scholarships and support services to as many exceptional students as possible.
+HSF empowers families with the knowledge and resources to successfully complete higher education while providing scholarships and support services to as many exceptional students as possible.

-Benefits: Awards are based on merit; amounts range from $500 to $5,000, based on relative need, among the Scholars selected.
+• Amounts range from $500 to $5,000, based on relative need, among the Scholars selected.

 Academic Levels: Undergraduate or graduate students